Gabospa/30DaysOfCode/README.md

 The key is using a queue, understanding data structures.
 This is Breadth First Search
 ## Day 24 : More Linked Lists
 Had to fight for a while with edge cases, is not hard but thing about several repeated values.
+## Day 25: Running Time and Complexity
+You should always try to understand the algorithm before trying to code it.
+Why O(n**0.5)?.
+That's always lower than O(n)
+## Day 26: Nested Logic
+Beware of edge cases, logic is simple but keep in mind end of months and other special cases